 You must have heard about the cashless policy of the Central Bank of Nigeria, CBN by now.
-Well, if you have not, it is a policy aimed at reducing the volume of physical cash circulating in the Nigerian economy with e-payment options.
+Well, if you have not, it is a policy aimed at reducing the volume of physical cash circulating in the Nigerian economy and encouraging e-payment options.
 Core to the cashless (more like cash-lite) policy is the introduction of daily bank deposit/withdrawal limits above which account holders pay huge transaction costs.

 Very few have actually focused on what payment and transaction options are available to you if you require transactions above the daily limits without paying the huge cash handling charges or if you just want to go cashless or cash-lite.
 In this article we will be highlighting some of these e-payment and e-transaction options.

 Before going through the payment/bank transaction options, let us first see what the cashless policy is all about.

-So, you can withdraw above the limit, but it will be expensive if not stupid.
-For example, if an individual withdraws/deposits N1,000,000 in a day, the first N500,000 will be handled free and the excess N500,000 will attract a 3% handling charge (i.e N15,000).
-So, under the cashless policy you will be debited for N1,015,000 if you withdraws N1,000,000 and credited for N985,000 if you or a client deposits N1,000,000.
+So, you can withdraw above the limit, but it will be expensive.
+For example, if an individual withdraws ₦1,000,000 in a day, the first ₦500,000 will be handled free and the excess ₦500,000 will attract a 3% handling charge (i.e ₦15,000).
+So, under the cashless policy you will be debited for ₦1,015,000 if you withdraws ₦1,000,000.

 To avoid the huge charges you have to use e-payment and e-banking options.
 Note that if a third party deposits cash to your bank account it is you (account holder) that will bear the transaction cost.